 Our generation doesn’t go by the rules if they are obsolete.
 They question everything that they are told.
 It is only logic and results that make sense to them.

 Millennials and health

 Wellness as a concept to us means a lifestyle habit and not just “not being sick”.
-The human longevity has increased for Millennials as more and more of us are making healthier lifestyle choices.
+Human longevity has increased for Millennials as more and more of us are making healthier lifestyle choices.

 How is the Marketing Landscape changing with the tastes of Millennials?

 My great-grandfather was a Priest who believed girls belonged in kitchens.
 My grandfather became a teacher and convinced his unwilling daughter to complete college.
 My engineer father encouraged his daughter to try out unconventional career options.

 We Millennials certainly face our share of criticism on grounds of morality and aversion to technology.
 We have our share of praises too.